Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 }
 ```

 Both configurations deal with certain aspects of the internal workings of these kinds of processes.
-These are the ones you should adjust when creating a new bot:
+These are the ones to be adjusted when creating a new bot:

 * ```codeName``` is the name of the process as used within the code of the system; for consistency, always use ```Multi-Period-Market``` and ```Multi-Period-Daily``` accordingly.